orgaconsulting/yesauth/README.md

 # yesauth
-Use yes.com auth with php
+Use yes.com auth with php 7 and Drupal 8.